“This tight-knit community has been so impactful for me”

 The International Connections Club supports international and bi-cultural students on campus with practical help getting settled into Canadian culture and through community-building events.

 Our Missional Life Committee encourages students to engage with our community and make a difference.
-Last year, they raised funds to put together a Christmas hamper for a local low-income family, and hosted an amazing Community BBQ/Fair for our neighbourhood.

 The Social Committee.
 Pretty self-explanatory.
 Good times for all!